flancia-coop/doc.anagora.org/bonfire-socialcoop.md

 ![](https://doc.anagora.org/uploads/upload_d41bf717838a4d5a55fd154bb9cd1e74.png)
 - Q: how is the speed of bonfire nowadays?
     - A: that's our focus right now.
-There are bounties out fo
+There are bounties out for optimization.
+Financial support for more bounties could help.
+    - https://www.loomio.com/p/IfnNLueo/please-allocate-funds-for-community-contributions-allocation-poll-from-fwg- took place and bonfire came i